pro2tech/vue-material-kit/docs/README.md

 We used the latest 3.x [Vue CLI](https://github.com/vuejs/vue-cli) which aims to reduce project configuration to as little as possible.
-Almost everything is inside `package.json` + some other related files such as `.babelrc`, `.eslintrc.js` and `.postcssrc.js`
+Almost everything is inside `package.json` + some other related files such as `babel.config.js`, `.eslintrc.js`, `.postcssrc.js`, `.browserslistrc`

 ## Element-UI

-  Vue Now Material Dashboard also uses [element-ui](https://vuematerial.io/ui-elements/elevation) components and restyles them to achieve consistent and homogenous interface with the existing custom components and general UI of the dashboard.
+  Vue Material Kit also uses [element-ui](https://vuematerial.io/ui-elements/elevation) components and restyles them to achieve consistent and homogenous interface with the existing custom components and general UI of the kit.